Tipping in the Philippines

 −Rounding up is enough for short rides

-How to tip in Philippines
+How to tip in the Philippines

 •Check the bill first because service charge is common